 What does a Letter of Authority have to do with switching energy suppliers?

-When you use a broker to help you compare and switch business energy suppliers switching, you need to sign a Letter of Authority to give that broker permission to act for you.
+When you use a broker to help you compare and switch business energy suppliers, you need to sign a Letter of Authority to give that broker permission to act for you.

 This usually means the broker can consult with energy suppliers on your behalf, but the details of what the broker can handle will be explained in the letter.
 It's important to make sure you read it thoroughly before signing.

-What happens after I submit a Letter of Authority?
+What happens after a Letter of Authority is submitted?

 Once you’ve signed a Letter of Authority, your broker or consultant will usually get started as soon as possible since the letter is valid from the date signed.
 This means there are no delays in them going ahead and finding you a better deal for your business electricity, gas, or both.
 It also gives you peace of mind and makes switching as easy as possible.